apache/superset/docs/installation.rst

 After several minutes for superset initialization to finish, you can open a browser and view `http://localhost:8088` to start your journey.

+If you are attempting to build on a Mac and it exits with 137 you need to increase your docker resources.
+OSX instructions: https://docs.docker.com/docker-for-mac/#advanced (Search for memory)

 Or if you're curious and want to install superset from bottom up, then go ahead.